jeffinjk/serverless-aws/README.md

 ## Overview

-This project demonstrates the serverless deployment of a web application using AWS services, highlighting the benefits of serverless architecture, such as cost optimization, scalability, and reduced infrastructure management.
+This project demonstrates the serverless deployment of a web application using AWS services, showcasing the benefits of serverless architecture, such as cost optimization, scalability, and reduced infrastructure management.

-The tutorial is structured in multiple segments, each focusing on key aspects of the deployment process, from setting up the necessary AWS services to testing and verifying the functionality of the application.
+The application utilizes AWS Lambda, API Gateway, DynamoDB, and S3 to provide a fully functional web application capable of data retrieval and storage.

 ## Table of Contents